Rolling Returns vs Average Annual Returns

-For example, if an investment states that last year it had a one-year return of 9% that usually means if you invested on January 1, and sold your investment on December 31, then you earned a 9% return.
+For example, if an investment states that last year it had a one-year return of 9 percent that usually means if you invested on January 1, and sold your investment on December 31, then you earned a 9 percent return.

-If the investment states that it had an 8% annualized return over ten years, that means if you invested on January 1, and sold your investment on December 31 exactly ten years later, you earned the equivalent of 8% a year.
+If the investment states that it had an 8 percent annualized return over ten years, that means if you invested on January 1, and sold your investment on December 31 exactly ten years later, you earned the equivalent of 8 percent a year.

-However, during those ten years, one year the investment may have gone up 20% and another year it may have gone down 10%.
-When you average together the ten years, you earned the “average annualized” return of 8%.
+However, during those ten years, one year the investment may have gone up 20 percent and another year it may have gone down 10 percent.
+When you average together the ten years, you earned the “average annualized” return of percent.

 The Danger of Using Average Returns

 This average return is similar to saying that you went on a trip and averaged 50 mph.
 You know that you did not actually travel 50 mph the whole time.
 Sometimes you were traveling much faster; other times you were traveling much slower.

 Nassim Taleb, in his book The Black Swan (Penguin, 2008), has a section called “Don’t cross a river if it is (on average) four feet deep.”
 It is a statement worth pondering.
 Most financial projections use averages.
 There is no guarantee that your investments will achieve the average return.